MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/reporting/Get-MailTrafficReport.md

 Spam analysis - content-filtered spam

 - Spam\_AdditionalSpamFiltered: Messages filtered based on advanced spam filters that have been enabled.
-For details about the advanced spam filter, see Advanced Spam Filtering Options.
+For details about the advanced spam filter, see Advanced spam filtering \(ASF\) options (https://technet.microsoft.com/library/jj200750.aspx) Options.

 - Spam\_BlockList: Messages that were filtered because the sender was on a spam filter block list.
-For more details on how to configure these lists, see Configure your content filter policies.
+For more details on how to configure these lists, see Configure your spam filter policies (https://technet.microsoft.com/library/jj200684.aspx).

 - Spam\_BulkFiltered: Messages that were filtered as bulk mail.
 See message volume breakdown by Bulk Complaint Level (BCL) for further analysis of bulk mail.
-For more information about bulk mail processing, see What's the difference between junk email and bulk email?
+For more information about bulk mail processing, see What's the difference between junk email and bulk email? (https://technet.microsoft.com/library/dn720441.aspx)

 - Spam\_ContentScanFiltered: Messages that were filtered based on the message content.